 As a landlord it is your legal responsibility to make sure that electronic installations are in a safe condition throughout a tenancy.

-As advised by Electrical Safety First, electrical installations need to be checked by a registered electrician on every change of tenancy.
+As advised by Electrical Safety First, electrical installations in rental properties need to be checked by a qualified electrician.
+For any new tenants, this should be completed before they move in.
 Having an Electrical Installation Condition Report confirming that the equipment has been assessed and is safe to use is vital for protecting your business and proving that standards are being met.

 It also wouldn't hurt to be proactive and visit every now and again to check sockets and equipment to see if anything needs repairing or replacing.